particle-iot/docs/README.md

 ## Particle Documentation [![Build Status](https://travis-ci.org/particle-iot/docs.svg?branch=master)](https://travis-ci.org/particle-iot/docs)

-Here you'll find the documentation for the Particle platform, including the Particle Cloud, Photon, Electron, and Spark Core.
+Here you'll find the documentation for the Particle platform, including the Particle Device Cloud, Photon, Electron, and Spark Core.

 To view this documentation, visit [our website](https://docs.particle.io), where the documentation is hosted.